Gummiees/frontend-challenge/README.md

 Also added a shadow to it and `border-bottom` because having the freedom to decide the mobile design meant I could go for what I think looks better.

+If the menu is open, it closes itself whenever the user clicks anywhere on the site except the menu, or when the user scrolls.
+I implemented this because, if the user is scrolling, then he does not care about the menu, the user is looking for certain voice, and the menu only occupies extra space.

 ![Menu on the mobile version](https://i.ibb.co/D8YKCqr/Sin-t-tulo.png)

 ### FONTS